 Brad Puffer: Well, you mentioned phosphate binders.
 And I understand there's really two types.
 And this has developed the science over many years now, both calcium and non-calcium based.
-Is the one that's better than the other?
+Is there one that's better than the other?

 Dr. Michael Anger: Yes, it appears that one is.
 In November 2017, the KDIGO bone and mineral metabolism guidelines were updated from the previous guidelines in 2009, due to the publication of several randomized control trials, looking at both types of binders.
 These trials looked at chronic kidney disease patients, as well as the dialysis population.

-In chronic kidney disease patients, those on calcium based binders had the highest change in coronary calcification and the lowest degree of cardiovascular event free survival.
+In chronic kidney disease patients, those on calcium based binders had the highest change in coronary calcification and the lowest degree of cardiovascular event-free survival.
 In patients on dialysis, all cause mortality.
 All cause cardiovascular mortality, and cardiovascular mortality due to cardiac arrhythmias was significantly higher in patients on calcium based binders.
 Thus, it's pretty clear that non-calcium based binders are significantly better for patients.